gboynton/UW_toolbox/README.md

-=== UW_toolbox ===

-Contains Matlab tools for vision/fmri/psychophysics resarch.

-Initiated by G.M.
-Boynton, edited etc. by Kelly Chang and Ione Fine
+# UW Toolbox

-This is a work in progress.
+This is a WORK IN PROGRESS.

 Functions that are in reasonable shape are described in the read me.
 Use other stuff at your own peril.

+Contains Matlab tools for vision/fmri/psychophysics resarch.

 Misc

 nansem: equivalent of nanstd, but calculated the sem

 translatingtime: utility for converting pre- post-natal ages across species

 Backwards compatibility